aroemers/mount-lite/doc/05-extensions.md

 ## Provided extensions

 Mount-lite provides several extensions out of the box.
-The [starting "up-to"]() feature is actually implemented as an extension.
+The [starting "up-to"](02-partial-system.md) feature is actually implemented as an extension.
 But there are several more.

-1. The [basic]() extension offers two composable macros called `with-only` and `with-except`, by which you can explicitly control which states are started/stopped.
+1. The [basic](https://cljdoc.org/d/functionalbytes/mount-lite/CURRENT/api/mount.extensions.basic) extension offers two composable macros called `with-only` and `with-except`, by which you can explicitly control which states are started/stopped.
-2. The [data-driven]() extension offers a way of specifying how a system of states is started by supplying a pure data map.
+2. The [data-driven](https://cljdoc.org/d/functionalbytes/mount-lite/CURRENT/api/mount.extensions.data-driven) extension offers a way of specifying how a system of states is started by supplying a pure data map.
-3. The [namespace-deps]() extension enhances the ["up-to" feature]() of mount-lite by using a namespace dependency tree to determine which states should be started or stopped, instead of the default linear behaviour.
+3. The [namespace-deps](https://cljdoc.org/d/functionalbytes/mount-lite/CURRENT/api/mount.extensions.namespace-deps) extension enhances the ["up-to" feature](02-partial-system.md) of mount-lite by using a namespace dependency tree to determine which states should be started or stopped, instead of the default linear behaviour.
-4. The [refresh]() extension wrap the [tools.namespace]() refresh functionality, by first stopping the to-be-reloaded states before the actual refresh.
+4. The [refresh](https://cljdoc.org/d/functionalbytes/mount-lite/CURRENT/api/mount.extensions.refresh) extension wrap the [tools.namespace library](https://github.com/clojure/tools.namespace) refresh functionality, by first stopping the to-be-reloaded states before the actual refresh.
 After the refresh the stopped states are started again.